nanjekyejoannah-zz/Outreachy-RGW-testing/Daily Logs/logfile.md

 + Created [Project Tracker]((https://github.com/Outreachy-RGW-testing)) on github.
 + Created and update Trello Board.
-+ Examined the RGW [python test Suite](https://github.com/ceph/s3-tests) codebase for ideas to get an idea on what tests to write for the other language suites.
++ Examined the RGW [python test Suite](https://github.com/ceph/s3-tests) codebase to get an idea on what tests to write for the other language suites.

 **Tasks for the next period**

 + Have IRC with mentor to discuss project execution and my questions on ceph workflow.
++ Run those tests in python Suite on fedora.

 ### 12th, May, 2017

-#### Solve Fedora Blockers and Run RGW tests in python Suite.
+#### Solved Fedora Blockers and Run RGW tests in python Suite.

 **Tasks Accomplished**